-Payment brands, such as card schemes and debit network providers, charge a fee for accepting payments on their payment network.
-Usually, businesses include the costs for payment fees in the prices they charge.
-But in some countries/regions it is common to pass on these costs as a surcharge when the customer makes a payment.
+There are various fees that businesses incur when accepting payments, including interchange fees, fees from payment brands like card schemes and debit network providers, and processing fees.
+Usually, businesses include the costs for payment-related fees in the prices they charge.
+But in some countries/regions it is common to pass on these costs as a surcharge when the customer uses a card for payment.

 Requirements